-Disqualification Rule - When a coach is ejected from a contest for unsportsmanlike behavior, the coach is ineligible to participate in the next contest at the same level of play (even if the next contest does not occur until league or CIAC tournament play or next year).
-If one or more different level contests are scheduled prior to the next contest at the same level of play, the coach shall be ineligible to participate in the next (but no more than one) contest at all other levels of play.
+Disqualification Rule - The head coach shall be ineligible to participate in the next contest at the same level of play (even if the next contest does not occur until league or CIAC tournament play or next year).
+If one or more different level contests are scheduled prior to the next contest at the same level of play, the head coach shall be ineligible to participate in the next (but not more than one) contest at all other levels of play.

-Appeals - The CIAC will honor appeals of coach disqualification only (not player disqualifications) when the nature of the disqualification under the CIAC Disqualification/Ejection Rule applies to circumstances other than game official judgments.
+B. Appeals - The CIAC will honor appeals of coach disqualification only (not player disqualifications) when the nature of the disqualification under the CIAC Disqualification/Ejection Rule applies to circumstances other than game official judgments.
 For example, the ejection of a head coach for winning a football contest by more than 50 points when the circumstances warrant an exception.

 Appeals will be heard by a committee consisting of the following: CIAC chairperson, CIAC football committee chairperson, CIAC Executive Director or his/her designee, a coach and an athletic director.
-Appeals will be honored when received in the CIAC office within 48 hours of the conclusion of the contest.
+Appeals will be honored when received in the CIAC office within 48 hours of the decision to disqualify the coach.
 The appeals committee will consider such things as the following in reaching a decision:

-- Was a running clock used and when did it start? - Did the coach start substituting skill players when it was evident the game was in hand? - Did the coach substitute "wholesale" early in the game when it was evident the game was in hand? - Did the coach modify the game play on offense and defense and limit appropriately and in a timely manner? - Did the coach control the kicking game such as punt on fourth and short, fair catch returns, no field goal attempts, go for one on a score? - Did the coach control down and distance situations by conservative play calling based upon field position? - Did the coach keep the play going by having runners stay in bounds, did not use time outs, limited passing game? - Written confirmation from opposing coach, athletic director, school principals and head official that appropriate attempts were made by their opponent to control the game score.
+- Was the running clock used and when did it start? - Did the coach substitute skill players or starters when it became evident the game was in hand? - Did the coach substitute "wholesale" when it was evident the game was in hand? - Did the coach modify the game play on offense and defense and limit such play in an appropriate and timely manner (i.e. no passing, no trick plays, no blitzing, etc.)? - Did the coach control the kicking game such as punt on fourth and short, fair catch returns, no field goals, and no two-point PAT's? - Did the coach control down and distance situations by conservative play calling based upon field position? - Did the coach keep the play going by not calling time outs, having runners stay inbounds, and limiting the passing game? - Reports from the head coaches/athletic directors/principals of both schools as well as the referee/head official. - The decision of the appeals committee is final.